Alan Soble

-Alan Gerald Soble (/ˈsoʊbəl/; born 1947) is an American philosopher and author of several books on the philosophy of sex.
+Alan Gerald Soble (/ˈsoʊbəl/; born March 4, 1947) is an American philosopher and author of several books on the philosophy of sex.
 He taught at the University of New Orleans from 1986 to 2006.
-He is currently Adjunct Professor of philosophy at Drexel University in Philadelphia.
+He is currently an Adjunct Professor of philosophy at Drexel University in Philadelphia.

 Life

 Soble was born in 1947 to William and Sylvia Soble in Philadelphia, Pennsylvania.

 Early in his professional career, Soble wrote papers in areas of Ethics and Epistemology.
 In the late 1970s he began to help articulate the fledgling specialty of the philosophy of sex, becoming one of the founding scholars and leaders of the field.
 In 1977, while at the University of Texas in Austin, he also founded the Society for the Philosophy of Sex and Love, serving as the society's director from 1977 to 1992; the proceedings of the Society were published in 1997 as Sex, Love, and Friendship with Soble as editor.

 In subsequent years, Soble has edited or written many works in this field.
 In late 2005 he completed the central reference work in the philosophy of sex, Sex from Plato to Paglia.

 Alan Soble was Research Professor at the University of New Orleans from 1986 to 2006.